Canonicalizing zeta generators: genus zero and genus one: Introduction

+Both practical computations and structural understanding of multizetas benefit from organizing period integrals into generating series.
+The non-commuting bookkeeping variables of these generating series can be identified with generators of certain Lie algebras associated with punctured Riemann surfaces of different genus.
+A central ingredient of generating-series approaches to multizeta values are {\it zeta generators} that have been studied before from different angles in the literature but whose definition depended on certain ad-hoc choices.

-In this article we set forth some canonical features of motivic multizeta values or, more precisely, of the Hopf algebra comodule $\MZ$ of motivic multizeta values and its graded dual, the Hopf algebra module $\MZ^\vee$.
-We present canonical zeta generators in genus zero and genus one that plays a role for instance in the construction of single-valued multiple polylogarithms on the sphere \cite{svpolylog, Broedel:2016kls, DelDuca:2016lad, Frost:2023stm} and of modular equivariant iterated integrals of Eisenstein series~\cite{Brown:2017qwo, Brown:2017qwo2, Dorigoni:2022npe, Dorigoni:2024oft} inspired by string theory scattering amplitudes~\cite{DHoker:2015wxz, DHoker:2016mwo, Gerken:review, Berkovits:2022ivl, DHoker:2022dxx}.
-Our results also imply a canonical map from multizeta values to the $f$-alphabet~\cite{Brown:2011ik, Brown:2011mot}, a representation of $\MZ$ that is widely used but has eluded a canonical form until this work.
-The methods we present in this work are constructive.
+In this work, we present canonical zeta generators in genus zero and genus one.
+Furthermore, our results also imply a canonical map from motivic multizeta values to the so-called $f$-alphabet~\cite{Brown:2011ik, Brown:2011mot}, a representation of $\MZ$ that is widely used but has eluded a canonical form until this work.
+The methods we present in this work are fully constructive.

+One of the main motivations for seeking concrete expressions for zeta generators stems from the key role they play for the construction of single-valued multiple polylogarithms on the sphere \cite{svpolylog, Broedel:2016kls, DelDuca:2016lad, Frost:2023stm} and of modular equivariant iterated integrals of Eisenstein series~\cite{Brown:2017qwo, Brown:2017qwo2, Dorigoni:2022npe, Dorigoni:2024oft}.
+In a physics context, our results on zeta generators facilitate and organize the low-energy expansion of perturbative string-theory scattering amplitudes~\cite{DHoker:2015wxz, DHoker:2016mwo, Gerken:review, Berkovits:2022ivl, DHoker:2022dxx}.
+In particular, the contributions from string world-sheets of genus zero and one are intertwined through the connection between the associated zeta generators, bringing out universal structures of importance also for string dualities.